isso-comments/isso/docs/docs/troubleshooting.rst

 For uberspace users
 -------------------
-Some uberspace users experienced problems with isso and they solved their issue by adding `DirectoryIndex disabled` as the first line in the `.htaccess` file for the domain the isso server is running on.
+Some uberspace users experienced problems with isso and they solved their issues by adding `DirectoryIndex disabled` as the first line in the `.htaccess` file for the domain the isso server is running on.

 pkg_ressources.DistributionNotFound